-Mr. Speaker, as we enter the final construction season for the Baker Lake head office, I am pleased to share with you that the Qulliq Energy Corporation is making strides in energy efficiency by working toward an Energy Star building certification.
-This may result in the new Qulliq Energy Corporation facility becoming the first in Canada's northern territories to achieve this status.
+Mr. Speaker, as we enter the final construction season for the Baker Lake head office, I am pleased to share with you that the Qulliq Energy Corporation

 These considerable efforts were made possible through careful, creative and responsible design work focused on building unique features using affordable building materials and equipment.
 This includes configuring office spaces to comfortably accommodate the local workforce, maximizing natural daylight for the interior, and developing adequate space to display Inuit art.
 The head office is also strategically equipped to efficiently use water, electricity, and fuel, while remaining easy to maintain.
 Most notably, those who enter the customer care office will have visual access to the building's modern heating and air control technology, along with digital, real-time displays of the buildings daily, weekly and monthly utility usage and projections.
 These notable features will offer long-term environmental and financial benefits of reducing greenhouse gas emissions and saving on building operation and maintenance costs.